 Representation in the Committee of the Regions is problematic.
 The weighting mechanism is based on the states rather than the regions or local authorities, meaning that the delegations that are part of the Committee are called national delegations.
 Moreover, the regional and local members of the Committee are proposed by member states to the Council of the European Union, which officially appoints the members of the Committee.
 This demonstrates that the member states have significant power within this body, even if its primary focuses are regions and local authorities.
 In addition, the choices made by the member states are not coordinated.
-Some countries choose regional representatives, while other states choose both regional and local representatives, or only local representatives.
-Bernhard Seliger argues that "this leads to a heterogenous membership in the COR, which increases difficulties for a strong regional representation" (Seliger 1999, 11).
-There is controversy over "the division between the regional or local representatives", a discordance that undermines unity in the Committee of the Regions (Van Der Knaap 1994, 91).
-Thus, the influence of member states and the problem of representation pose difficulties to the assumption that regions are able to deepen European integration.

-In light of these elements, Marjorie Jouen argues that the Committee of the Regions was established with the main goal of regulating all the lobbies which were more and more present at the European Commission in Brussels (Jouen 2011, 35).
-Thus, the true primary aim of creating such a body was to satisfy the needs of the regional lobbies, but also to redirect their many lobbies away from the European Commission, which is a decisional institution.
-The "Europe of the regions" trend was not enough to create an institution with concrete, autonomous powers and effects within the realms of regions, borders, and European integration.
-Nevertheless, it is still a "young" body that can progress further.
-The Committee effectively spotlights regions that were once forgotten in the European construction, and it helps to bring different scales of territories together by familiarising regions with European institutions.
-Moreover, it can play a kind of supporting role for the institutions that are attempting to consider regions' specific needs in their policies.
+Some countries choose regional representatives, while other states choose both regional and local representatives, or only economic and social cohesion could be found as only local representatives.
+Bernhard Seliger argues an objective in the treaties.
+The territorial aspect, which that "this leads to a heterogenous membership in the was already an underlying objective, only explicitly COR, which increases difficulties for a strong regional appeared in the Treaty of Lisbon in 2007. representation" (Seliger 1999, 11).
+There is controversy over "the division between the regional or local Having only a cohesion policy is not enough to reduce representatives", a discordance that undermines unity disparities between territories, though.
+Indeed, each in the Committee of the Regions (Van Der Knaap policy has to take territories and their specificities into 1994, 91).
+Thus, the influence of member states and account, and as such need to move on a case-by-case the problem of representation pose difficulties to the basis, as was made explicit in the Treaties.
+Article 174 assumption that regions are able to deepen European of the TFEU estimates that "the Union shall aim at integration. reducing disparities between the levels of development of various regions and the backwardness of the least In light of these elements, Marjorie Jouen argues that favoured regions".
+Later, Article 175 of the TFEU states the Committee of the Regions was established with that "The formulation and implementation of the the main goal of regulating all the lobbies which were Union's policies and actions and the implementation more and more present at the European Commission of the Single Market shall take into account the in Brussels (Jouen 2011, 35).
+Thus, the true primary objectives set out in Article 174 and shall contribute aim of creating such a body was to satisfy the needs to their achievement".
+Thus, the objective of cohesion of the regional lobbies, but also to redirect their many is a transversal one in the European Union, showing lobbies away from the European Commission, which that the cohesion policy not only has a large scope of is a decisional institution.
+The "Europe of the regions" application, but has a specific role on regional scales in trend was not enough to create an institution with the project of European integration.